 - pay stubs

-Representatives, who can be anyone that the person selects and that the SSA approves, can help increase the chances of approval.
+Representatives can be anyone the person selects and that the SSA approves.
 They are often lawyers or paralegals, but they do not have to belong to the legal profession.

 What to have ready when applying for SSDI